Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 This library taps into the pulseaudio PC audio stream to do Realtime FFT on.
 It spawns a new process and uses a Queue to talk with the parent process.

+The library is in Alpha phase and only tested on Ubuntu 19.04 with Python 3.7.3

 **Caution before going further !**